-Serbia: Electricity market, commercial, guaranteed and backup supply26.
-June 2015. / News Serbia Energy
+Serbia: Electricity market, commercial, guaranteed and backup supply, News Serbia Energy

 The opening of the electricity market has led to the migration of the customers from the regulated guaranteed (previously public) to the commercial and backup supply, which resulted in an inevitable adjustment of the previous system, in which distribution performed any work for the customer, into the system of very complex IT, technical and administrative rules between operators and suppliers.